 The exhibition has just drawn to a close.
 Forty Hall Estate together with the artist, Cos Ahmet are extending the project to produce a publication that documents the exhibition and project.
 To compliment the images from the exhibition, there will be written pieces by well regarded people from the art world, who are familiar with Forty Hall and of the artist's practice and works.
 More news on developments in due course

 The exhibition comprised of recent textile and sculptural works, and specially-commissioned pieces that draw inspiration from Forty Hall’s textile history.
 The works look at self, identity and memory, linking both the artist's work, with the material identity of Forty Hall – a place built upon a textile legacy, by its former owner, Sir Nicholas Rainton who traded textiles across Europe.

 'Points of Juncture'

-is commissioned by Forty Hall Estate with support from Arts Council England.
+the exhibition and forthcoming publication are commissioned by Forty Hall Estate with the generous support from Arts Council England.

 The Petri Project: Visualising DNA